forward leaning inversion - body balancing for birth

 Although it looks a bit like the classic yoga downward facing dog, it works differently in the body.
 And although it’s called an ‘inversion’, the ‘coming back up’ part is equally important as that’s what allows re-settling and releasing of the tissues.

-How and when to do it?
+How and when to do the Forward Leaning Inversion?

 Here’s a little video demo-ing the move down and up (please do read the contra-indications below before you try.)

-I would always recommend you try to first with the help of a supporting person, to make sure you feel stable and safe coming down and coming back up.
+I would always recommend you try it first with the help of a supporting person, to make sure you feel stable and safe coming down and coming back up.
 Also make sure that you’re kneeling on something stable!

 Slowly make your way down to your hands then forearms.
 Release your head completely.
 Stay down for 3 breaths then slowly come back upright, onto high knees if stable, or low knees, staying there for 3 breaths too.